 Next, take a look at your calendar.
 Do you have set times or weeks off?
 Long weekends ahead?
 How many days off can you take in a row from work?

 Find 3-5 dates that work for you throughout the next year or so.
-Be realistic in the amount of days you intend to take vacationing, and factor in any pre-planned activities you already have planned.
+Be realistic in the number of days you intend to take vacations, and factor in any pre-planned activities you already have planned.